Cyprus

 Tala we headed higher still.
 The next clue was a poem.
 It told us to pass an orange

-grove and referred to gossip and letters.
 We scratched our heads and let the road

 lead us.
 Up, the road wound, until we arrived at another village, this time with